josephtheengineer/moofdiscordbot/README.md

-# DiscordBot
+# Discord

-The offical discord bot for the Eden: Universe Builder Server
+The offical discord bot and rules for the Eden: Universe Builder Server